Freddy AI for CX

 Good helpdesk software should make it easy for your business to handle customer queries efficiently and create an exceptional support experience.
 Choosing a tool that helps you do this can be difficult—everyone needs something a little bit different.
 Whatever you choose should adapt to your workflow and support style so that it’s easy for your agents to navigate and respond to customer issues even more rapidly.

 The right helpdesk will help your team consistently create the quality of customer service you want to provide.
-That’s why over 150,000 businesses choose Freshdesk.
+That’s why over 40,000 customers choose Freshdesk.
 With a powerful suite of features built into an intuitive UI, your agents can sign in and start resolving customer issues right away!